A Fixed Penalty Notice is an 'on the spot' financial penalty for committing offences such as:

-A Fixed Penalty Notice issued is for the sum of £75 for litter and £80 for dog fouling.
+A Fixed Penalty Notice issued is for the sum of £75 for litter, £80 for dog fouling and failing to comply.
 However, if you do not pay this you could end up in Court and be faced with a criminal conviction and fine that could cost you up to £2,500.

-The Fixed Penalty Notice fee is £75 and there is no longer a discount for early payment.
+The Fixed Penalty Notice fee is £75 which needs to be paid within 14 days to discharge criminal liability.
+There is no discount for early payment.

 We are not required to place signs in every street, road, highway or open park/space to tell people not to litter.
 Litter legislation has been in force for many years.
 Littering in many parts of the UK is at such levels that local authorities across the country are now using Fixed Penalty Notices to drive the message home to those who spoil our towns and cities by carelessly discarding their rubbish.